davidwrede/chef-web-docs-1/step_resource_provisioning/step_resource_provisioning_aws_ebs_volume_delete_machine_and_keys.rst

+.. tag resource_provisioning_aws_ebs_volume_delete_machine_and_keys

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
 To destroy a named group of machines along with keys:

-The following example destroys an |amazon ebs| volume for the specified batch of machines, along with any associated public and/or private keys:
+The following example destroys an Amazon Elastic Block Store (EBS) volume for the specified batch of machines, along with any associated public and/or private keys:

 .. code-block:: ruby